-Table VII shows results for retired instructions on each benchmark, with the reference Pin result, the adjusted measured value, and the difference between the two.
-Likewise, Table VIII shows results for retired stores, which is deterministic on Core2.
-The results show large divergences that are still under investigation, although some seem to be related to malloc() and strlen() being non-deterministic at runtime.
+Table 9 shows results for retired instructions on each benchmark, with the reference Pin result, the adjusted measured value, and the difference between the two.
+Likewise, Table 10 shows results for retired stores, which is deterministic on Core2.
+The results show large divergences that are still under inves-